chandu224/fabzero/3dwox.md

 The 3DWOX printer makes objects by stacking different layers of molten plastic on top of each other.

-if create 3d Object we have follow three steps
+if create 3d Object we have follow three steps while using 3D wox software.
 - first of all import 3D file in 3D wox software
 - change settings(like scale,model and     thikness ...ect)
 - Send file to print (Connect with network).